moritzmn/rworld_mmn/content/authors/admin/_index.md

 I believe that interacting with other programmers is fundamental to improving your skills.
 I constantly visit *R* conferences to learn new skills and meet with other *R* developers.

-In the past years my projects focused around tidal data and offshore windenergy.
+In the past years my projects focused around tidal data and offshore wind energy.
 Currently I am exploring the world of Cloud Computing using R.

 Furthermore I like do any kind of sports and recently started doing yoga.